willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-connectors.md

 |[Reflexis Shifts connector for Microsoft Teams](#reflexis-shifts-connector-for-microsoft-teams)|Use this connector to integrate Shifts with Reflexis Workforce Management.
 This connector is hosted and managed by Zebra. |To learn more, go to <https://connect.zebra.com/microsoft-connectors>.|

 > [!NOTE]
-> You can also create a custom solution to integrate Shifts with your WFM system using the Microsoft Graph API.
+> You can also create your own custom solution to integrate Shifts with your WFM system using the Microsoft Graph API.
 To learn more, see [Create a custom integration to sync your workforce management system with Shifts](shifts-custom-wfm-integration.md).

 <a name="blue_yonder"> </a>
 ## Microsoft Teams Shifts connector for Blue Yonder